-Land-based Recirculating Aquaculture System (RAS) is an advanced, environmentally benign technology used to grow safe and healthy seafood in large tanks.
-Utilizing RAS for land-based salmon farming has notable advantages over marine aquaculture operations.
+Land-based Recirculating Aquaculture System (RAS) is an advanced, typically environmentally benign technology used to grow safe and healthy seafood in large tanks.
+Utilizing RAS for land-based farming of aquatic animals has notable advantages over marine and other net-pen aquaculture operations.
 Unlike offshore farms, RAS provides Aquabanq with near-total control over growing conditions and inputs.
-This technology allows us to optimize growth, prevent fish diseases, and ensure quality, in order to supply seafood according to a predictable year-round production plan.
+This technology allows us to optimize growth, prevent diseases, and ensure quality, in order to supply seafood according to a predictable year-round production plan.

-Eliminating entry points for pathogens or parasites and providing overall good health conditions for our fish in a tightly controlled RAS environment ensures that no antibiotics are used, can be discharged with effluent, or enter the food chain through the consumption of our product.
+The overuse of antibiotics has transformed what had been a hypothetical menace into a clear and present one: superbugs, bacteria that are highly resistant to antibiotics.
+Eliminating entry points for pathogens and parasites as well as providing overall good health conditions for our fish and shrimp in a tightly controlled RAS environment ensures that no antibiotics are used, be discharged with effluent, or enter the food chain through the consumption of our product.

-The water in our RAS is reused and continuously treated to remove feed residues and waste produced by the fishes’ digestion and respiration systems.
+The water in our RAS is reused and continuously treated.
 The system decreases dissolved carbon dioxide and nitrogen gas to levels closer to atmospheric saturation, and increases dissolved oxygen concentrations above atmospheric saturation levels.
 Additional treatment units disinfect and oxidize organic wastes and nitrite in order to supplement the effectiveness of other water treatment units.

-When a land-based RAS discharges water back into the environment, it does so under the strict conditions of the National Clean Water Act NPDES* permits issued by the State Department of Environmental Protection.
-Virtually all NPDES permits for land-based fish culture facilities in Maine require them to discharge water that is often cleaner than the water they take in from the environment.
+When a cold-water RAS discharges water back into the environment, it does so under the strict conditions of the National Clean Water Act NPDES permits.* Virtually all NPDES permits for land-based aquaculture facilities in Maine require the quality of discharged process water to be cleaner than water they take in from the environment.